wpilibsuite/allwpilib/simulation/README.md

 # Simulation Extensions
 This is where WPILib's simulation extensions are housed.
-Simulation extensions are referred to by a few names: simulation plugins, sim extensions, HALSIM extensions, but they all refer to the same thing, which are dynamically loaded libraries that can use HALSIM functions to register callbacks that update HAL data.
+Simulation extensions are referred to by various names: simulation plugins, simulation modules, sim extensions, HALSIM extensions, but they all refer to the same thing, which are dynamically loaded libraries that can use HALSIM functions to register callbacks that update HAL data.
 The robot program loads simulation extensions by looking for the `HALSIM_EXTENSIONS` environment variable which contains colon separated paths to the libraries.

 # Writing a custom simulation extension
 All simulation extensions contain a `int HALSIM_InitExtension(void)` function, which is the entry point.
 The function declaration should look like this: